g-etorri/articles/jncie-self-study/mpls-configuration/11-rsvp-configuration.md

     Received RRO (ProtectionFlag 1=Available 2=InUse 4=B/W 8=Node 10=SoftPreempt 20=Node-ID):
           10.0.0.2(flag=0x21) 10.200.0.1(flag=1 Label=51) 10.0.0.7(flag=0x21) 10.200.0.9(flag=1 Label=41) 10.0.0.8(flag=0x20) 10.200.0.23(Label=3)
 ```
-In the output we can see the priority and hold values, defined as 6.
+In the output we can see the priority and hold values, set to 6.

 Now, in R2 we can see the bandwitdh reservation
 ```